'I won't miss the weight': Jacinda Ardern opens up on her life in politics

 "I was honest with myself, but also honest with the people that elected me."

-Asked if her stepping aside was at all motivated by improving Labour's election fortunes for the election, Ardern said it was primarily about a lack of energy but she had also considered her departure could lower the temperature in political discourse.
+Asked if her stepping aside was at all motivated by improving Labour's election fortunes, Ardern said it was primarily about a lack of energy but she had also considered her departure could lower the temperature in political discourse.

 "If it did, that would be good for New Zealand.